gaston11276/playercharacters/README.md

 ## Installation
 Install the plugin into your server from the [NFive Hub](https://hub.nfive.io/gaston11276/playercharacters): `nfpm install gaston11276/playercharacters`
 # playercharacters
-This plugin is in an early state.
 Igicore's plugin Characters has been used as a foundation.

 F1 - Character creator.
 F2 - Appearance menu.